 I couldn’t even get a straight answer here! … although the Sakura Pigma Micron .45mm pen kept getting mentioned so I used that one, with the .35mm version a good alternative option.
 These pens are acid-free, don’t fade and won’t damage your artwork.
 If the paper isn’t shiny you can be more traditional and sign with a sharpish pencil.
 Pencil also can’t be forged if someone scans your photo.

 - Should I add hanging wire/cord or just stick with the standard fitting of the frame?

-After finally sealing the back with brown tape to keep the dust out I added D-rings 1/3 of the way down from the top and then affixed some wire to make it look more professional (rather than leaving just the single saw-tooth attachment that the frame came with in the top-centre of the backing board).
+I added D-rings 1/3 of the way down from the top and then affixed some wire to make it look more professional (rather than leaving just the single saw-tooth attachment that the frame came with in the top-centre of the backing board).

 - Should I use wire or cord?